wazarat/crypto-market-map/AUTHENTICATION_SETUP.md

 ## Overview

-The Pakistan Crypto Council platform now includes a comprehensive authentication system with the following features:
+The Canhav platform now includes a comprehensive authentication system with the following features:

 - **User Registration**: New users can sign up but require admin approval
 - **Admin Approval Workflow**: All new registrations must be approved by admin